An early look at the top 25 college football teams for 2019

 Jimbo Fisher has Texas A&M trending up entering 2019.
 Can the Aggies take another step forward and push for double-digit wins next fall?
 For that to happen, Fisher needs more progression out of quarterback Kellen Mond, who finished 2018 with 3,581 total yards and 31 overall scores.
 Mond should rank among the SEC’s top signal-callers next fall.
 Mond's supporting cast took a hit around the NFL Draft deadline, as running back Trayveon Williams, tight end Jace Sternberger and center Erik McCoy declared for next level.
 The offensive line still brings back three starters, and the receiving corps is stocked with intriguing options like Quartney Davis, Camron Buckley, Jhamon Ausbon, Jalen Preston and Kendrick Rogers.
 Mike Elko was one of the top coordinator hires for 2018, and Texas A&M’s defense cut its points allowed total from 30.7 in ’17 to 25.3.
 Elko will have some work to do this spring, as the Aggies have to get better against the pass and must replace standouts like linebackers Otaro Alaka and Tyrel Dodson, safety Donovan Wilson and linemen Kingsley Keke, Landis Durham and Daylon Mack.
 Fisher inked the No. 3 recruiting class after the early signing period, which includes five-star defensive tackle DeMarvin Leal.
 Look for Fisher’s classes to start to provide help on defense in 2019.
 Texas A&M travels to Clemson on Sept.
 7, plays Alabama on Oct.
 12 and closes the year with back-to-back road trips to Georgia and LSU.

 While Jim Harbaugh hasn’t elevated Michigan to a Big Ten title, this program has won 10 games in three out of the last four years.
 And with Urban Meyer departing Ohio State, and the Buckeyes visiting Ann Arbor in 2019, the door is open to win the Big Ten East Division.
-In order for the Wolverines to do so, Harbaugh has to find ways to make better use of his skill players on the outside.
+In order for the Wolverines to do so, Harbaugh and new offensive coordinator Josh Gattis have to find ways to make better use of his skill players on the outside.
 Nico Collins, Donovan Peoples-Jones and Tarik Black are one of the nation’s top trios at receiver returning in 2019 but need more opportunities.
 Quarterback Shea Patterson returns after a solid debut, while Chris Evans, Tru Wilson and Christian Turner are poised to assume the workload at running back after Karan Higdon expired his eligibility.
 The offensive line took a big step forward under assistant Ed Warinner and brings back four starters for 2019, including All-Big Ten selection (and left tackle) Jon Runyan Jr. Michigan’s defense ranked as one of the best in college football but allowed 103 points over the final two games.
 The task of getting the defense back on track got tougher after Devin Bush, David Long and Rashan Gary declared for the NFL.
 Additionally, standout end Chase Winovich finished his eligibility after recording 17 tackles for a loss.
 Cornerback Lavert Hill and safety Josh Metellus decided to return for 2019, and five-star freshman Dax Hill arrives this offseason, which will bolster a secondary that allowed only 14 passing scores in ’18.
 Linebacker Josh Uche and lineman Kwity Paye will be counted on for breakout years next fall.
 In addition to the home game against Ohio State, Michigan hosts Notre Dame, Michigan State and Iowa in 2019.

 The Gators made a six-game jump in the win column from 2017 to coach Dan Mullen’s first year back in Gainesville.
 Mullen should be able to continue that momentum in 2019, as Florida should be comfortably inside of the top 10 in preseason polls.
 After averaging only 22.1 points a game in 2017, the Gators averaged 35 a contest in ’18.
 Improved play from quarterback Feleipe Franks and the offensive line were key reasons why the offense took a step forward.
 Franks tossed 24 touchdowns to just six picks and added 350 yards and seven scores on the ground.
 While Franks took a step forward, he will be pushed by redshirt freshman Emory Jones.
 The backfield features Lamical Perine (826 yards), Dameon Pierce (424) and Malik Davis, while Van Jefferson, Josh Hammond, Trevon Grimes, Freddie Swan and Kadarius Toney are back to anchor the receiving corps.
 Mullen’s biggest concern on offense is in the trenches, as Florida is set to lose four starters up front after Jawaan Taylor declared early for the NFL.
 The Gators held opponents to 20 points a game in 2018, and the defense will remain near the top of the SEC once again next fall.
 Even with Chauncey Gardner-Johnson leaving for the NFL, the secondary should rank among the best in the nation.
 Cornerback C.J.
 Henderson earned third-team All-SEC honors by Athlon Sports for 2018, and Marco Wilson rejoins the lineup after missing nearly 11 games due to injury.
 Coordinator Todd Grantham has to retool a bit in the front seven.
 Sacks leader Jachai Polite decided to go pro early, and linebacker Vosean Joseph followed him to the next level.
 Cece Jefferson is also set to depart from the trenches, but Adam Shuler and Jabari Zuniga will be back next fall.
 Grantham will need a big season out of Zuniga to replace some of the pass rush lost by Polite's early departure.
+Louisville graduate transfer Jon Greenard should provide some help off the edge as a pass rusher.
 Florida opens with Miami in Orlando and catches Kentucky, LSU, South Carolina and Missouri on the road.
 Florida State, Auburn and Tennessee visit the Swamp next year.

 5. Ohio State